Global PhDs

 Projects should be planned so that the student will spend half of the scholarship term at the University of St Andrews and half at Macquarie University:

-- For the period spent at the University of St Andrews, the scholarships will comprise of a full tuition fee award and a stipend paid at the current UK Research Council rate (£16,062 each year in 2022-2023).
+- For the period spent at the University of St Andrews, the scholarships will comprise of a full tuition fee award and a stipend paid at the current UK Research Council rate (£19,237 each year at 2024-2025 rates.
+N.B. rates will rise annually in line with UKRI stipend rates).

 - Any continuation, extension, or resubmission period/fees.

-- Support for travel, immigration and related charges between the partner institutions.
+- Support for travel, immigration, health insurance and related charges between the partner institutions.

-Schools that normally provide doctoral students with a research training grant or equivalent award for research expenses, or any travel funding, must cover these costs or come to an agreement with the partner institution should if they wish to offer this type of support.
+Schools that normally provide doctoral students with a research training grant or equivalent award for research expenses, or any travel funding, must cover these costs or come to an agreement with the partner university should they wish to offer this type of support, but please note that institutional funding for such expenses is not normally available.

 Further Enquiries

-Further enquiries about the Global Doctoral Scholarships may be addressed to the Global Office at St Andrews via globalphds@st-andrews.ac.uk or to the Graduate Research International Programs office at Macquarie via gr.international@mq.edu.au
+Further enquiries about the Global Doctoral Scholarships may be addressed to the Global Office at St Andrews via globalphds@st-andrews.ac.uk or to the Graduate Research Academy at Macquarie via gr.international@mq.edu.au.

 -